mhatzitaskos/TurnBasedSkeleton/README.md

   <li>present a list of all games</li>
   <li>display the local player's friends and allow him/her to pick one to invite
   	<ul>
-  		<li>For the opponent to receive the invitation a turn must also be sent.
-Thus, in order to invite a friend, a friend is selected, an invitation request is made, and then a turn is also taken.</li>
+  		<li>For the opponent to receive the invitation a turn must also be sent, as well as a reminder.
+Thus, in order to invite a friend, a friend is selected, an invitation request is made, a turn is taken and a reminder is sent.</li>
   	</ul>
   </li>
   <li>accept/decline an invitation</li>